Backbase/blimp/README.md

 ##### databases

-The list of the databases for which to generate the SQL scripts.
+The database list for which SQL scripts are generated.

 *Default*: `mysql`